gesellix/docker-client/README.md

 ## Usage with Gradle-Docker-Plugin

-My personal focus implementing this Docker client was to leverage the Docker API in our Gradle scripts.
+My personal focus implementing this Docker client was to leverage the Docker remote API in our Gradle scripts.
-A better integration in Gradle is possible by using the [Gradle-Docker-Plugin](https://github.com/gesellix-docker/gradle-docker-plugin), which will be developed along with the Docker client library.
+A convenient integration in Gradle is possible by using the [Gradle-Docker-Plugin](https://github.com/gesellix-docker/gradle-docker-plugin), which will be developed along with the Docker client library.